callstack/linaria/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: "Report a bug 🐛"
+name: '🐛 Report a bug'
-about: "Report a reproducible bug or reproducible regression."
+about: 'Report a reproducible bug or reproducible regression.'
-labels: "bug report 🦗, needs: triage 🏷, needs: complete repro 🖥️"
+labels: 'bug report 🦗, needs: triage 🏷, needs: complete repro 🖥️'

 ---